 Please read carefully

 This does not contain the entire list of things that you should not do.
 What is more important is to truly comprehend the intent of the contents of this Code of Conduct and use it as a guideline to treat each other better.
-Rather than following this Code of Conduct to the letter, we would like to advice to think about the consequences and reasoning of the specific action with the CoC in mind.
+Rather than following this Code of Conduct to the letter, we would like to advice you to think about the consequences and reasoning of the specific action with the CoC in mind.

 Let’s create a welcoming mood

 All participants should feel that they are welcomed, regardless of their background.
 People who feel hostile or unwelcomed will hesitate to take part in the community.
-Please create a welcoming mood to help the Python Community grow.
+Please create a welcoming mood to help the Python community grow.

 - Please treat beginners or first-time visitors to the event kindly and warmly.

 - If you are more comfortable just listening or watching, then that is fine too.
 But, if you feel hesitation at a time when you want to participate in a conversation, just remember that the people who are talking actively next to you may have also met for the first time today.